dankamongmen/libnetstack/README.md

 * _ifaces_, corresponding to network devices both physical and virtual.
-There is a one-to-one correspondence to elements in sysfs's `/class/net` node, and to the outputs of `ip route list`.
+There is a one-to-one correspondence to elements in sysfs's `/class/net` node, and also to the outputs of `ip link list`.

 The remaining objects are all associated with a single _iface_, but multiple _ifaces_ might each lay claim to overlapping objects.
 For instance, it